Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 <img border="0" alt="Hispanic Grad Rates by Gender/County" src="images/GradRatesPerCounty.png"></a>

 ### English Non-Fluency by County
-This map shows the average percentage of people per county that do not speak fluent english, according to Census data.
+This map shows the average percentage of people per county that do not speak fluent english, according to US Census data.
 Many of the higher rates of nonfluency are in areas of high hispanic concentration.

 <a href="https://public.tableau.com/views/COHispanicCounties-Display/EnglishFluency?:language=en&:display_count=y&:origin=viz_share_link">
 <img border="0" alt="English Non-fluency Map" src="images/EnglishFluency.png"></a>